-They love it because they get to get a lot of things.
-I love it because it’s cheap and I don’t mind if they ruin it by playing with it in the mud or water or whatever.
+They love it because they get to buy a lot of things and I love it because it’s cheap and I don’t mind if they ruin their “new” toys by playing with them in the mud or water or whatever.

 It’s also a great place for supplies for projects.
 I can find anything there from windows to books to fabrics.

 Anyway, I was going through the craft area looking for iamnotsurewhat when I noticed a garbage bag full of basket making supplies.
 I got so excited!
 It had round reed in there and flat reed and spokes, and clothes pins… So many things and the whole bag cost $1.